saeba1030/lanlady/README.md

 lanlady
 =======

-Personal small exercise app with Python
+File sending in LAN, with C programming.